 The purpose of this attachment to the curriculum is to provide you with basic information on the operating methods, degree structure and requirements as well as the assessment of competence and learning at Laurea and in the education.
-If you have additional questions, please contact your personal tutor or peer tutor.
+If you have additional questions, please contact your personal tutor.